 Who am I?

 I am a native Atlantan and I love to shop for bargains, mostly at thrift stores.
-I have four cats and 1 dog.
+I have three cats and 1 dog.
 I own too many craft supplies, think in movie quotes, and believe in radical authenticity.
 I have included this very clearly not professionally taken photo there because I love it.
 You can scroll down for information on my clinical training or check out my thoughts on my favorite modalities by clicking "My Specialties" below.
 Have a fabulous day!

 My Specialties